ArnoldDP/OStim-Community-Modlist/README.md

 > OStim and its add-ons are configurable through their respective MCMs, most of them are neatly grouped together and can be found by just typing "O" in the MCM filter.

- Remember, OStim isnt just about sex, it adds another level of depth and realism to the game.
+ Remember, OStim isnt just another sex mod, it adds another level of depth and realism to the game.

  </details>